Does this sound like your Big Data learning so far?

 - Getting your dream job as a Data Scientist or Data Engineer at your dream company.

 I’m here to help you become the Data Engineer that the Googles, Facebooks and LinkedIns of the world fight over to hire.
 When you have the skills, you can ace those interviews and choose amongst several offers from your dream companies.

 About Jesse Anderson

-Jesse Anderson is a Data Engineer, Creative Engineer and CEO of Smoking Hand.
+Jesse Anderson is a Data Engineer, Creative Engineer and Managing Director of Big Data Institute.

 He trains at companies ranging from startups to Fortune 100 companies on Big Data.
 This includes training on cutting edge technology like Apache Kafka, Apache Hadoop and Apache Spark.
 He has taught thousands of students the skills to become Data Engineers.